 Unconventional Tight Gas

-It is expected that in 2017 Statoil will fund the drilling of a 4,000 metre exploration well to spud in the second quarter of 2017 and acquire extensive 3D seismic in the third and fourth quarters pursuant to the Banarli Farm-in.
+The first deep exploration well, Yamalik-1, under the Banarli Farm-in agreement with its partner Statoil commenced drilling on May 13, 2017.
+The expected timeline from spud to rig release is approximately 60 days.
+It is also expected that the 3D seismic program under the Banarli Farm-in will commence in Q3 2017.
 A second well must be funded by Statoil in order to earn a 50% participating interest in the deep formations.
 Valeura retains a 100% participating interest in the shallow formations to a depth of 2,500 metres.
 Valeura will operate this deep exploration program during Statoil’s earning phase at the same time as it continues to operate the shallow gas program on the Banarli Licences.

 In summary, the following programs were completed to exploit conventional shallow gas in the Danismen and Osmancik formations and unconventional tight gas in the Osmancik, Mezardere, Teslimkoy and Kesan formations on the Banarli Licences: